In Metrology The least count of an instrument is the smallest change in the value that can be measured with the measuring instrument.

 Micrometer least count is 0.01mm

-The least count for a stopwatch is 1 second
+The least count for a stopwatch is 0.1 second (But the chance of Least count error is very high in Stop situation)

 The least count for protracter is 1°